Rebecca Wisocky

 Rebecca Wisocky (born November 12, 1971) is an American actress.
-Best known for her role as Evelyn Powell in the Lifetime comedy-drama series Devious Maids (2013–16), as of 2021 she is starring as Hetty Woodstone on the CBS sitcom Ghosts.
+Best known for her role as Hetty Woodstone on the CBS sitcom Ghosts, and Evelyn Powell on Lifetime comedy-drama Devious Maids, she had guest star roles in many popular shows such as Desperate Housewives, Brooklyn Nine-Nine, American Horror Story, Once Upon a Time, Modern Family, and had a recurring role as Ramdha on Star Trek: Picard.

 Early life

 Wisocky was born in York, Pennsylvania.
 She began her acting career in York at York Little Theatre, a community theater, where she said she spent most of her childhood.
 She also attended the Pennsylvania Governor's School for the Arts.
 Wisocky later moved to New York City, and graduated from the New York University Experimental Theatre Wing.

 Career

 Wisocky began work in the theatre, appearing on Broadway in 1995 in The Play's the Thing.
 Wisocky later performed in many stage productions, primarily playing strong women, like Lady Macbeth and Medea.
 In 2008, she won the Obie Award for Distinguished Performance by an Actress for her role as Nazi-era German filmmaker Leni Riefenstahl in Jordan Harrison's Amazons and Their Men.
 She also acted in several other Off-Broadway plays, including Don Juan Comes Back from the War, The Tooth of Crime, and Hot 'N Throbbing.

 Wisocky had supporting roles in number of films, including Pollock (2000), Funny Money (2006), and Atlas Shrugged: Part I (2011).
 She made her television debut in 2000, on an episode of HBO comedy Sex and the City.
 In later years, she also guest starred on Law & Order, Law & Order: Criminal Intent, Law & Order: Special Victims Unit, The Sopranos, NCIS, Bones, Emma Smith in Big Love, and as Queen Mab on True Blood.
 Wisocky had a recurring roles in the CW series 90210 from 2010 to 2011, CBS's The Mentalist (2010-2013) as Brenda Shettrick, and in the first season of FX series American Horror Story as Lorraine Harvey.

 In early 2012, Marc Cherry cast Wisocky in his comedy-drama television pilot Devious Maids as Evelyn Powell, the main antagonist of the show.
 Previously, she played Bree's Mother on Desperate Housewives (episode "Women and Death").
 The series was originally in development to air on ABC, but not picked.
 In June 2012, Lifetime picked up the pilot with a thirteen-episode order to air in early 2013.
 Wisocky received positive reviews from critics for her performance in the series.
 In 2014, Wisocky had guest-starring roles in the ABC dramas Castle and Once Upon a Time.
 In 2015, she appeared opposite Sally Field in the comedy-drama film, Hello, My Name Is Doris, directed by Michael Showalter.
 The following years, Wisocky appeared on The X-Files, The Sinner, Modern Family, 9-1-1, For All Mankind, and Star Trek: Picard.
 In 2021, she began starring as Hetty Woodstone, the deceased lady of the manor, on the CBS comedy series, Ghosts.